rlawrenc/cosc_304/labs/lab4/assign/README.md

 - A patient visits a doctor at a particular hospital.
 Each visit is identifed by its own id and also has a visit date.
 (3 marks)

-- At a visit one or more tests are run each with a cost and an outcome.
+- At a visit zero or more tests are run each with a cost and an outcome.
 Each test is identified for a particular visit by name.
 (2 marks)